5G - what does the new standard bring?

 Network slicing: virtual networks for better QoS

-In addition to beamforming, there are other approaches to achieving greater range and higher transmission speeds.
-Network slicing" can be used to differentiate traffic according to data type, for example.
+In addition to beamforming, there are other approaches to achieve a greater range and higher transmission speeds.
+Network slicing can be used to differentiate traffic, e.g. depending on the data type.
 This makes it possible to segment certain users, devices or applications into specific groups and assign them to virtual networks with a specific QoS configuration.
-Put simply, there are different virtual networks for specific requirements.
-Devices with a similar requirement then come together in the optimized virtual network for this purpose.
-Technologies such as MIMO (Multi Input Multi Output) are also used, with which several antennas are used in parallel to transmit the signal.

 Physics cannot be tricked

-Overall, it can be said that various tricks are used to try to mitigate the problems caused by the natural physical limits.
-To a certain extent, this also works.
-However, the basic problem remains: if the density of mobile transmitters is not increased dramatically, 5G will not be able to exploit its advantages - and that, in addition to the already expensive radio licenses, is another significant cost factor for mobile network providers.
-The technology is thus predestined above all for manageable areas such as industrial production sites, soccer stadiums or certain areas in large cities.
-Initial tests in the wild have been rather sobering so far, as the 4G network could only be minimally outperformed.
-The higher speed is nice, but far from the hoped-for revolution.
+Overall, it can be said that various tricks are being used to mitigate the problems caused by the natural physical limits.
+To a certain extent, this works.
+However, the basic problem remains: if the density of mobile phone transmitters is not increased dramatically, 5G will not be able to exploit its advantages - and this is another significant cost factor for mobile phone providers, in addition to the already expensive radio licenses.

 5G and Wi-Fi - which is suitable when?